dragosgn/dragosgn/blog/what-you-can-do-is-to-persist.md

 Keep making it happen.

 Persistence alone inspires others.
-Trust me, you will earn their respect.
+Trust me; you will earn their respect.
 With respect comes loyalty.

-And thats the first step to lead.
+And that's the first step to lead.